 Editor’s Note: This is the first of three blog posts by Lorin Peters that, together, challenge us about feeling secure when the nuclear threat is so high.
 This first talks about the slippery slope we live on while nuclear weapons still exist and are proliferating.
 The second is a frightening description of what a nuclear war will entail, told from the perspective of someone living in San Leandro, California.
 The third is an attempt by Lorin to identify what will be the way or ways we can get our of this mess.
-The second two posts will be coming about a week apart from now.

 My Dad worked on the Manhattan Project, the first atomic bomb.
 I understood nuclear chain reactions and critical mass at age 12.
 At UC Berkeley, we read John Hersey’s “Hiroshima.”
 In 1962, my French TA rushed into class, “A nuclear war is about to begin over Russian missiles in Cuba.
 Class is cancelled.”
 The 30 years that I taught high school physics, 1971 – 2001, we always discussed nuclear weapons.
 In 1982 I spent several days in Hiroshima.
 In my dreams I saw incoming nuclear missiles over the Berkeley hills.

 Martin Hellman, Adjunct Senior Fellow for Nuclear Risk Analysis, Federation of Atomic (now American) Scientists, recently published a paper pointing out that continuing possession of nuclear weapons makes nuclear war inevitable.
 It is possible that someday Congress will authorize a nuclear war with Russia.
 It is far more likely that it will happen by accident.